amorgun/dow_utils/screen_editor/README.md

 # Dawn of War Screen Editor
 A tool for an interactive preview of `.screen` files.
+It launches a local web server so you can view the files in your browser.

 # Download application
 See the [latest release](https://github.com/amorgun/dow_utils/releases/tag/SE0.3).